National Institute of Technology, Patna: Library

-Computer center
+Computer Center

-The institute has a computer center with six computer labs and a two virtual classrooms equipped with computing and audio-visual facilities such as interactive boards, and projectors.
+The institute has a computer center with six computer labs and two virtual classrooms equipped with computing and audio-visual facilities such as interactive boards, and projectors.
 The labs have CCTV cameras for conducting online interviews, tests and presentations.
-CC has Internet connectivity throughout the day so students can use internet facility.
-A central bandwidth of 1GBps provided by RailTel for uninterrupted high-speed Internet connection.
+Computer Center has Internet connectivity throughout the day so that the students can use internet facility.
+A central bandwidth of 1 Gbit/s provided by RailTel for uninterrupted high-speed Internet connection.

 Ranking

-NIT Patna was ranked 63rd among engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2022.
+NIT Patna was ranked 55th among engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2024.

 Student life

 Extracurricular activities

 From institute website to the annual cultural fest, the institute delegates responsibility to its students wherever possible.
 With activities and competitions taking place every other day, students are provided with opportunities to develop their soft skills and therefore broaden their perspective.
 A few notable events are listed below.

 Festivals

 Until 2015 the college had two separate festivals, the cultural fest Melange and the technical fest Corona.
 From 2015 onwards the college celebrates Corona and Melange together, occurring every year in January.
 The event is entirely managed by students.
 Students from colleges all over the country participate including students from IIT Patna, BIT Patna, Kalinga Institute of Industrial Technology, Rajasthan College of Engineering for Women, Arya Institute of Engineering and Technology, Bengal College of Engineering and Technology, NIT Tripura and NIT Mizoram.
 Some events also invite students from local schools such St. Michael's High School, Patna, Loyola High School, Patna and Don Bosco Academy.

 Cultural fest activities include events such as face painting, singing, dancing, antakshari and rangoli competitions as well as art and craft exhibitions and sports.
 Technical events include robotics, circuit designing, programming, and presentation competitions and workshops.
 The festival includes lectures by renown people such as Kumar Vishwas, Irshad Kamil and Srijan Pal Singh.
 The event also includes performances from bands such as Underground Authority in Corona 2014 and Raeth in Corona 2015.

 The students of NIT Patna also celebrate Parakram, the annual intramural sport festival.